mhss1/MyBrain/README.md

 <a href="https://www.flaticon.com/free-icons/calendar" title="calendar icons">Calendar icons created by Freepik - Flaticon</a>
 <a href="https://www.flaticon.com/free-icons/bookmark" title="bookmark icons">Bookmark icons created by Freepik - Flaticon</a>
 <a href="https://www.flaticon.com/free-icons/book" title="book icons">Book icons created by Freepik - Flaticon</a>

-## Contributing
-### To contribute to My Brain:
-- Report bugs/glitches.
-- Create new issues to give us ideas and feedback.
-- Ask questions or suggest ideas in the comments section of any issue.
-### Or if you are a developer:
-- Pick an issue or create a new one.
-- Fork the repo.
-- Create a feature branch in your fork and make your changes.
-- Submit a pull request to the `dev` branch of the official [My Brain repo](https://github.com/mhss1/MyBrain/pulls) (PR to master will be rejected).